Are you considering creating an omnichannel marketing strategy for your Shopify store?

 Now, let’s take a look at the five steps to take to create a Shopify omnichannel marketing strategy that works.

 Step 1: Study Customer Journeys as part of Omnichannel Marketing Strategy

 A customer journey is a visual representation of experiences that customers go through when interacting with your Shopify store.
 Significant customer research precedes creating the journey because you need the information to define the experiences.

-These steps will help to benefit from customer journeys:
+A typical customer journey includes customer experiences and expectations.
+There are several steps that will help to benefit from customer journeys: